GeorgeVragalev/CS-labs/StreamBlockCiphers/ReadMe.md

 ASCII value of each character from the plain text and the key and converted to the binary digits of 8 bit length.
 Now, this is what happens that the total length of the plain text and the key may not be an exact multiple of 64.
-Thus, I appended zeroes at the end of the plain text and the key in such a way that they become a multiple of 64.
+Thus, by appending zeroes at the end of the plain text and the key they become a multiple of 64.
 One important thing to note is that the key size cannot be greater than 8 characters.
 As each character represents 8 bits and the size of key cannot be greater than 64 bits, hence the key size cannot be more than 8 characters.

-Now, divide the plain text in the blocks of 64 bits.
-Take each block, one by one.
+Then the plain text is divided into blocks of 64 bits.
+Each block is taken one by one and is encrypted with DES.

-Start encrypting them with DES.
-DES involves the steps, given below.
+DES involves the following steps, given below:

 ![img.png](images/img.png)